michelle-arzul/memberdocs/README.md

 The expected input consists of the following:

-* A CSV file of the list list with filename `<list>.csv` where `<list>` is the list code/name (such as class or team), with the following columns (no header row):
+* A CSV file of the member list with filename `<list>.csv` where `<list>` is the list code/name (such as class or team), with the following columns (no header row):
   * Member ID (No longer than 8 characters)
   * Name (As you want it to appear on the card, e.g. `Firstname Lastname`, or `LASTNAME Firstname Secondname`.
 Note that commas are not supported yet and including one will make anything after the comma disappear.)
 * (Optional) In the same folder as the CSV file, an institution logo with filename `logo.png`.
 This image should have a transparent background.
 Ideal dimensions 512x512px.
 Will not be cropped.
 If absent, layout will adjust for better fit.
 * (Optional) In the same folder as the CSV file, photos of members with filenames `<member_id>.jpg` where `<member_id>` is the corresponding member ID for the member whose photo the file is.
 These can be of any dimensions, but ideally they should be 827x1063px (i.e. UK/EU ID photo size, equivalent to 35x45mm at 600dpi), or other 7:9 aspect ratio to minimise cropping.
-If absent, a blank placeholder will be used.
+If absent, a placeholder will be used.

 ### Running